Bryan Marchment: Reputation as a player

 Marchment was known as a physical, hard-nosed defenseman.
 He was suspended for deliberate attempts to injure other players numerous times throughout his playing career.
 He was suspended 13 times by the league in his first 12 NHL seasons, and his hits were blamed for injuries suffered by Mike Modano, Joe Nieuwendyk, Greg Adams, Mike Gartner, Kevin Dineen, Peter Zezel, Pavel Bure, Sami Salo, Magnus Arvedson, Paul Kariya, Wendel Clark, and Martin Ručinský.
 On February 3, 1995, while the Toronto Maple Leafs were visiting Marchment's Oilers, a hit by Marchment partially collapsed one of Gartner's lungs; the severely injured Gartner had to return to Toronto by train.
 Doug Weight attacked him in 2000 after Marchment applied a knee-on-knee hit to him.

 Personal life

 Marchment and his wife Kim had two children: a son, Mason and a daughter, Logan.
 The family resided in Uxbridge, Ontario.
+Marchment's son, Mason, is an NHL player and signed as an undrafted free agent with the San Jose Sharks on July 1, 2026.
 Marchment's niece, Kennedy Marchment, currently plays for Montreal of the Professional Women's Hockey League and has played for HV71 in the Swedish Women's Hockey League and the Connecticut Whale of the Premier Hockey Federation.

 Marchment died on July 6, 2022, in Montreal at the age of 53.
-He was in town with Sharks management preparing for the 2022 NHL Entry Draft.
-No cause of death has been released to the public, although it has been described as sudden.
+He was in town with Sharks management preparing for the 2022 NHL entry draft.
+According to the coroner's report released in January 2023, he died of a massive stroke.
 Sharks general manager Mike Grier began the announcement of the Sharks' first-round draft pick the following night by eulogizing Marchment.